 All samples will be stored in an de-identified form.
 Your study visit blood tests will be analysed in the hospital laboratories and Oxford University research laboratories.
-Other blood tests to look at the responses of your body to the vaccines or malaria challenge will be done with collaborating laboratories in the UK and in other countries around the world.
+Other blood tests to look at the response of your body to the malaria challenge will be done with collaborating laboratories in the UK and in other countries.
 Any samples or data sent to them would be de-identified.
 If you consent, some of your leftover blood samples will be stored indefinitely at the Oxford Vaccine Centre Biobank and may be used for further related research, including of the human body's immune response and/or vaccine research and/or your safety.
 Any such tests will have an appropriate ethical review.
 Upon your request at any time, your remaining blood samples will be destroyed.
+Your participation in this study will not be affected by your decision whether to allow storage and future use of your leftover samples.
 More information around the procedures for long term storage of your samples is available in the Oxford Vaccine Centre Biobank information booklet and you will be asked to sign a separate consent form if you agree to have your samples stored for future use in ethically approved research.
-Your participation in this study will not be affected by your decision to allow or not allow storage and future use of your leftover blood samples in the Oxford Vaccine Centre Biobank.
+Your participation in this study will not be affected by your decision to allow or not allow storage and future use of your leftover blood samples.

-To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the Jenner Clinical Vaccine Trials Group based at the CCVTM, with your consent, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.
+To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the Jenner Clinical Vaccine Trials Group based at the CCVTM, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.